 Horror films are at their best when they touch on sensitive nerves.
 Jaws isn’t scary because it’s about a big man-eating shark.
 No, it’s scary because it plays on our fears of not knowing what’s lurking beneath us in the water.
-Haunted house films are frightening because they strip away the security we believe exists in our home.
-IFC Midnight’s Our House is a haunted house movie that not only plays on our fear of loss and grief.
+Likewise, haunted house movies scare us because they strip away the security we believe exists in our home.
+And, as compared to home invasion movies, they also exploit our fears of exists beyond death.
+Unfortunately, haunted house movies aren’t in short supply.
+Case in point – a never-ending supply of sequels, prequels, and remakes followed The Amityville Horror.
+And that’s just one haunted house franchise.
+Now IFC Midnight’s Our House is hoping to haunt Netflix audiences after seeing a release some two years ago.

 Our House Is Haunted by an Air of Familiarity

 Nothing about Our House is incompetent or even poorly done.
-Director Anthony Scott Burns has assembled a very workmanlike film that, at times, looks quite good.
+Director Anthony Scott Burns has assembled a very workmanlike movie that, at times, looks quite good.
 Some of the imagery captured on screen is actually quite stunning.
-Nevertheless, it never rises above any of the haunted house film conventions most viewers have seen before in countless movies.
+Nevertheless, it never rises above any haunted house tropes most viewers have seen before in countless movies.
 There is a distinct air of familiarity that hangs over the proceedings.

 The J-horror films of the 2000’s, most notably Pulse, had something to say about technology.
 Our House doesn’t seem to have much to say outside of spinning a haunted house yarn.

-Our House is horror-lite in terms of scares and suspense.
+Sometimes derivative isn’t a bad thing.
+After all, imitation is the sincerest form of flattery.
+Still a horror movie needs to be scary.
+Too bad Our House is horror-lite in terms of scares and suspense.
 Much of the first 30 minutes or so of the movie is devoted to its characters, which certainly helps build an emotional core for the audience.
-But the pacing is is a little sluggish, particularly given that the climax never delivers a substantial payoff.
+But the pacing is is a little sluggish.
+Given the movie’s generic plotting, we know what’s ultimately coming.
+But Burns fails to ratchet up the tension or create any sense of urgency.
+Even worse, Our House’s climax never deliver the payoff a slowburn requires.

 …nothing in Our House even comes close to reaching the heights of fear achieved by recent haunted house films including The Conjuring, Insidious, or Ouija: Origin of Evil.

-Once the supernatural elements enter the story, Our House also fails to ratchet up any sort of tension.
-There are a couple of scenes that may prompt some white-knuckling from younger horror fans, but most seasoned horror veterans will be underwhelmed.
-Nothing comes close to the heights of fear achieved by recent haunted house films including The Conjuring, Insidious, or Ouija: Origin of Evil.
+Once the supernatural elements enter the story, Our House also fails to deliver a ‘big moment’.
+There are a couple of scenes that may prompt some white-knuckling from younger horror fans.
+Seasoned horror veterans will be underwhelmed.
+Nothing comes close to the heights of fear achieved by recent haunted house movies including The Conjuring, Insidious, or Ouija: Origin of Evil.
 I wouldn’t call Our House boring, but it’s certainly a kind of ‘ Diet Horror’.

 Our House is Competent, But Largely Forgettable Effort

-Our House isn’t a terrible film, but there’s not much to recommend here.
-Over the last several years, we’ve seen a lot of good supernatural-themed and/or haunted house films released.
-Absolutely nothing comes close to hitting the same notes as these movies.
+Our House isn’t a terrible film, but there’s not much to recommend Over the last several years, we’ve seen a lot of good supernatural-themed and/or haunted house movie released.
+Absolutely nothing here comes close to hitting the same notes as these movies.
+What’s worse is that Netflix has no shortage of similar supernatural thrillers for audiences to stream.
 Perhaps the best description of Our House is that it’s a bland, inoffensive, and unforgettable effort.
 You’re not likely to hate it or turn it off in disgust, but you’ll probably never watch it again.